juju/docs/src/en/juju-concepts.md

 are formed by connecting interfaces of the same type.

-For example, the 'wordpress' charm supports, among others, an 'http' interface (for serving the website) and a 'db' interface (for the database which stores the content of the site).
-Any other application which supports these interface types can connect to the 'wordpress' charm in a meaningful way.
+For example, the 'wordpress' charm supports, among others, an 'http' interface (providing the website) and a 'mysql' interface (requiring a database) Any other application which also has such interfaces can connect to this charm in a meaningful way.

 Below we see WordPress with relations set up between both MySQL and Apache (a potential relation is shown with HAProxy):